jawahar273/practNLPTools-lite/README.rst

 ==================
 practNLPTools-lite
 ==================
-Creating practNLPTools in lite mode.
+Creating practNLPTools in lite mode.[ get the old coding in dev branch ]

 |Author|  |Python-version-3|